Do you have a few people on your list that have you stumped?

 Hair Fanatics Basket

-Hair care basket-If you know a young woman who doesn’t have a flat iron yet, or maybe needs a new one -put together a flat iron, heat protectant, and maybe the Pantene Expressions Shampoo and Conditioner for their hair color.
-You can also add hair ties and/or a good blow dry brush.
+Hair care basket-If you know a young woman who doesn't have a flat iron yet, or maybe needs a new one -put together a flat iron, heat protectant, and maybe the Pantene Expressions Shampoo and Conditioner for their hair color.
+You can also add scrunchies and/or a good blow dry brush.

 Pampered Fingernails Basket